needle-mirror/com.unity.xr.interaction.toolkit/Documentation~/locomotion.md

 - A Snap Turn Provider that rotates the user by fixed angles
 - A Continuous Turn Provider that smoothly rotates the user over time
 - A Continuous Move Provider that smoothly moves the user over time
+- A Grab Move Provider that moves the user counter to controller movement
+- A Two Handed Grab Move Provider that can move, rotate, and scale the user counter to controller movement

 This documentation outlines how to use and extend these components.